projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-virt-interrupt.rst

 in VMX root mode, while in VMX non-root mode, physical interrupts will be deliverd to RT VM directly.

-Emulation for devices is inside SOS user space device model, i.e., acrn-dm.
-However for performance consideration: vLAPIC, vIOAPIC, and vPIC are emulated inside HV directly.
+Emulation for devices is inside the Service VM user space device model, i.e., acrn-dm.
+However, for performance consideration, vLAPIC, vIOAPIC, and vPIC are emulated inside HV directly.

-From guest OS point of view, vPIC is Virtual Wire Mode via vIOAPIC.
+From the guest OS point of view, vPIC is Virtual Wire Mode via vIOAPIC.
 The symmetric I/O Mode is shown in :numref:`pending-virt-interrupt` later in this section.